-Page 7 - ORDINANCE NO. 809

-A. The following uses shall be permitted in special flood hazard areas and shall not require a permit under this chapter:

-1. Agricultural uses conducted without locating a structure; which do not meet the definition of "development";

-2. Community recreation uses such as bicycle and pedestrian paths or athletic fields or parks, excluding structures;

-4 2.
-Removal of poison oak, tansy ragwort, blackberry or other noxious vegetation; and

-Maintenance of floodway excluding re-channeling; and Fences, except in the floodway area.

-3. Fences outside the floodway with sufficient openings so as not to impede, retard, or change the direction of the flow of water or catch or collect debris carried by such water.
-All other fences shall require applicable development permits.

-B. The following uses shall be permitted in special flood hazard areas and shall require a development permit under this Chapter in addition to any applicable federal, state or county permits:

-1. Residential zones: A single-family detached dwelling or a single-family manufactured home and their accessory uses on lots greater than 20,000 square feet where a structure is to be placed within an area regulated by this Chapter;
+- A. The following uses shall be permitted in special flood hazard areas and shall not require a permit under this chapter: - 1.
+Agricultural uses which do not meet the definition of "development"; - 2.
+Removal of poison oak, tansy ragwort, blackberry or other noxious vegetation; and - 3.
+Fences outside the floodway with sufficient openings so as not to impede, retard, or change the direction of the flow of water or catch or collect debris carried by such water.
+All other fences shall require applicable development permits. - B. The following uses shall be permitted in special flood hazard areas and shall require a development permit under this Chapter in addition to any applicable federal, state or county permits: - 1.
+Residential zones: A single-family detached dwelling or a single-family manufactured home and their accessory uses on lots greater than 20,000 square feet where a structure is to be placed within an area regulated by this Chapter;

-2. Commercial and Industrial zones: Permitted uses of the underlying zone and their accessory uses on lots greater than 20,000 square feet where a structure is to be placed within an area regulated by this Chapter;

-3. Installation, reconstruction or improvement of underground utilities and construction of or roadway improvements including sidewalks, curbs, streetlights and driveway aprons;

-4. Minimal ground disturbance(s) but no landform alterations;-and
+- 2. Commercial and Industrial zones: Permitted uses of the underlying zone and their accessory uses on lots greater than 20,000 square feet where a structure is to be placed within an area regulated by this Chapter; - 3.
+Installation, reconstruction or improvement of underground utilities or roadway improvements including sidewalks, curbs, streetlights and driveway aprons; - 4.
+Minimal ground disturbance(s) but no landform alterations; - 5.
+Substantial improvements to existing structures; - 6.
+Community recreation uses such as bicycle and pedestrian paths or athletic fields or parks; - 7.
+Public and private conservation areas for water, soil, open space, forest and wildlife resources; and - 8.
+Public works projects. - C. A development permit shall be obtained before construction or development begins within any area of special flood hazard or drainageway unless specifically allowed in subsection A of this section.

-5. Repair, reconstruction or improvement of an existing structure or utility, the cost of which is less than fifty percent of the market value of the structure as determined by the county tax assessor prior to the improvement or the damage requiring reconstruction provided no development occurs in the floodway.

-5. Substantial improvements to existing structures;

-6. Community recreation uses such as bicycle and pedestrian paths or athletic fields or parks;

-7. Public and private conservation areas for water, soil, open space, forest and wildlife resources; and

-8. Public works projects.

-C. A development permit shall be obtained before construction or development begins within any area of special flood hazard or drainageway unless specifically allowed in subsection A of this section.
 The permit shall apply to all structures including manufactured homes.